craigwfox/craigwfoxcom/src/uses.md

 ## Hardware

-### 2021 Macbook Pro
+### 2021 MacBook Pro

-- 14in M1 Macbook Pro with 16gb of RAM and a 512gb HD
+- 14in M1 MacBook Pro with 16gb of RAM and a 512gb HD
-- I connect it to three monitors using thunderbolt to HDMI adaptors and the single built in HDMI.
+- I connect it to two monitors using thunderbolt to DisplayPort adaptors.

 ### Desktop